-In-year admission is the process of applying for admission into an existing year group within a school.
-Applications for the year 7 intake made after the start of the autumn term 2024 will be treated as an in-year application.
+In-year admission is the process for applying for admission into an existing year group within a school.
+Applications for the Reception intake made after the start of the autumn term 2024 will be treated as an in-year application.